-The association between The Village Quilters and Quilts of Valor began with a challenge – our usual guild challenge.
-We issue one every other year and in June 2009 it was to create a patriotic Quilt of Valor which is a special, tangible way to say “Thank You for your Service”.
+The association between The Village Quilters and Quilts of Valor began with a challenge – the usual VQ guild challenge which is issued once every other year.
+In June 2009 it was to create a patriotic Quilt of Valor which is a special, tangible way to say “Thank You for your Service”.
 After the competition, all the quilts were to be distributed to wounded or returning veterans.
 We had our best response ever and 85 quilts were made and awarded.

 Tellico Village QOV (TVQOV) group meets the 4th Monday of every month (except December) at 9 AM at the Chota Rec Center.
-Contact Arliss Barber for further information at [email protected]